 Member-led and mutually supportive

-Aims, work and values
+Aims and values

 We are a national, member-led organisation of neurodiverse or neurodivergent people.
 We exist to promote greater embracing and understanding of neurodiversity, campaign for equality and inclusion for neurodiverse people and to encourage self-empowerment and mutual support amongst the neurodiverse community.

-S4Nd was founded in 2019 by chief executive officer, Angie Balmer, who was inspired by her negative experiences of receiving an autism diagnosis as an adult.
+S4Nd was founded in 2019 by chief executive officer, Angie Balmer, who was inspired by negative experiences receiving an autism diagnosis as an adult.
 With a main office in Calderdale, West Yorkshire and several local groups in across the country S4Nd is a national registered charity.

 - Equality and inclusion